-For patients who are looking for vision correction alternatives to LASIK, glasses or contact lenses may find that an implantable contact lens (ICL) is more suited to their needs.
-Unlike traditional contact lenses that go on the surface of the eye, Visian ICL is surgically inserted into the eye where it provides excellent quality of vision for a wide range of correction needs.
+For patients who are looking for vision correction alternatives to LASIK, glasses, or contact lenses may find that an implantable contact lens (ICL) is more suitable for their needs.
+Unlike traditional contact lenses that go on the surface of the eye, Visian ICL is surgically inserted into the eye, where it provides excellent quality of vision for a wide range of correction needs.

 Advantages of Visian ICL